Theologians ("God-scientists") have attempted to prove

 because without Him we are like sheep without a shepherd.
 Who

 else but God can reign over us?
-Who else than our own Maker
+Who else but our own Maker

 can tell us the who, why, when and how?